Matir/wrongbaud.github.io/_posts/2019-11-25-MK-Teardown.md

 ![Board Layout](https://wrongbaud.github.io/assets/img/mk-post/boardlayout.jpg)

 ## Understanding Parallel Flash
 Parallel flash chips are very different than the storage mediums we've looked at in the past.
-They have individual address and data lines that are used to access certain addresses on the chip.
+They have dedicated address and data lines that are used to access certain specific on the chip, rather than accessing the data sequentially like other flash ROMs we've talked about in the past.
 See the pinout below from the relevant datasheet for this chip:

 ![Flash Pinout](https://wrongbaud.github.io/assets/img/mk-post/FLASH_PINOUT.png)